Skip to main content

 Frequently asked questions

-Can I convert a scanned PDF to Word?
+Can I convert a scanned PDF to editable Word text?

-Will formulas work if I convert PDF to Excel?
+Will formulas survive when I convert PDF to Excel instead?